yuxqiu/bitcron-pro/README.md

 2、Add word number support in home page
 3、Replace icon in post page
 4、Fix display of donate qrcode

+### How to use

+Put bitcron-pro folder in `C:/Users/Star/Documents/Gridea/themes` [the default folder] or manually modified site source file path.

+---

 # Sponsors
 \*诗 - 赞赏1元